 Learn how to do a small box jump on my snow board – and land it safely!
 Cook at least one new meal every month

 Bachelor of Health Science (Physiotherapy) Bachelor of Business Studies Post-Graduate Certificate in Acupuncture

-Nick has a Bachelor of Health Science (Physiotherapy) from AUT.
+Nick has a Bachelor of Health Science (Physiotherapy) from AUT and a Post Graduate Certificate in Western Acupuncture from AUT.
 He has worked with men’s and women’s sports teams, including football and roller derby.
-Nick has published international research in the area of physical rehabilitation for Osteoarthritis, and also has a Post Graduate Certificate in Acupuncture at AUT.
-Nicks special interest areas are exercise-based rehabilitation, neuromuscular rehabilitation, sports physio, and helping patients achieve their goals.
+Nick has published international research in the area of physical rehabilitation for Osteoarthritis.
+Nick's special interest areas are musculoskeletal physiotherapy, vocational rehabilitation, post-operative rehabilitation, exercise-based rehabilitation, neuromuscular rehabilitation, and helping patients achieve their goals.